jimm/www-ellisislandband-net/schedule.md

 ## Upcoming

+_We are in the process of booking more gigs in the coming months.
+This page will always have the latest info on confirmed dates.
+Stay tuned._

 * **October 17th** &ndash; 5:00 - 8:00 at Cisco Brewers at The Village, 4
   Star Point in Stamford.